Rental Registry Program (RRP)

 Do I need to report any other rental-related events that happen throughout the year?

-Can we file for Rental Registry Program exemptions?
+Are there any Rental Registry Program registration exemptions?

-All properties with three or more residential rental units are required to register their units starting this year, unless the base rental rate for onw or more units on the Property includes access to healthcare or related services (see following FAQ for more details).
-If you do not have three or more residential rental units on your property and you received an official registration notice via USPS mail in error, please notify staff at rentalregistry@paloalto.gov.
+All rental properties with three or more units are required to register or renew their registration during the annual open registration period (Fall through early Winter).
+If you do not have three or more units on your property and you received an official registration letter via USPS mail in error, please notify staff at rentalregistry@paloalto.gov.

 Do long-term care and similar healthcare facilities need to register their units?